-Casa Malpais was first begun around 1240 CE and was abandoned before 1400 CE.
-It is one of the last settlements found that has been attributed to the Mogollon culture.
 At its height, Casa Malpais consisted of about 60 rooms with a Solar Calendar and a Great Kiva built nearby.
 As the Hopi and Zuni consider Casa Malpais to be sacred, there must have been migrants from Casa Malpais to both.
-By 1400, the Mogollon culture had essentially disappeared, merged into surrounding cultures.
+By 1400, the Jornada Mogollon had essentially disappeared, merged into surrounding cultures.

 Today, Casa Malpais is a Springerville city property and can be visited only while on a tour organized by the good people at the Casa Malpais Archaeological Park and Museum at 418 East Main Street in Springerville.
 Tours originate at the museum and are only available Tuesdays through Saturdays, March through November.

-Great wooden roof beams hauled about 20 miles by hand, a huge stone kiva, windows and slots that allow summer solstice light to fall on intricate pictoglyphs inside and a network of finely engineered irrigation canals in the river valley below.
+Great wooden roof beams were hauled about 20 miles by hand.
+A huge, rectangular stone kiva was built with windows and slots that allow summer solstice light to fall on intricate pictoglyphs inside.
+They built a network of finely engineered irrigation canals in the river valley below.
 But beneath the ruins are even deeper secrets — beneath lie the only catacombs found in the prehistoric West.
-And in the architecture and artifacts, these ruins along the Little Colorado River also hold clues about the birth of a new religion that evolved at the same time as the almost simultaneous collapse of civilizations all across the Southwest.
+And in the architecture and artifacts, these ruins along the Little Colorado River also hold possible clues to the birth of a new religion that evolved during the almost simultaneous collapse of major cultures all across the Southwest.

 The village now known as Casa Malpais once supported between 200 and 400 people.
-The ruin includes many pictoglyphs and astronomical sites.
-One platform seems to have provided a tether for a captive eagle for ceremonies: many ancient Pueblo people considered eagles to be divine messengers passing between Heaven and Earth.
+The ruin includes many pictoglyphs and astronomically-positioned sites.
+One platform seems to have provided a tether for a captive eagle for ceremonies: many Ancient Puebloan people considered eagles to be divine messengers passing between the Spirit World and Earth.

-The ruins include an observatory designed so that the rising sun would illuminate specific designs on the walls on the longest and shortest days of the year.
-The designs on the walls include a flying parrot, a bear paw, a double spiral, a woman the Zuni say represents a sacred corn maiden and symbols for migration, the sun and other ancestral beings.
+The ruins include an observatory designed so that on the longest and shortest days of the year, the rising sun would illuminate specific designs on the walls.
+The designs on the walls include a flying parrot, a bear paw, a double spiral, a woman the Zuni say represents a sacred Corn Maiden, and many symbols for migration, the sun and other ancestral beings.

 The discovery of the catacombs beneath Casa Malpais caused an archaeological sensation.
 Both the Hopi and the Zuni objected to disturbing the bodies of people they consider their ancestors.
 Appropriately, the city of Springerville agreed to seal the catacombs, with suitable prayers and offerings by Hopi and Zuni spiritual leaders.

 The irrigation-based civilization that arose here between about 1000 and 1400 CE was influenced by the surrounding Hohokam, Mogollon and Ancestral Puebloans.
 Migrations from different areas were common, depending on short term weather events and encroaching marauders.
-The blending of cultures that happened here spurred the development of the kachina religion, which then spread throughout the Southwest as the old cultures died.
+The blending of cultures that happened here spurred the development of the kachina religion, which then spread throughout the Southwest as the old cultures collapsed and new ones formed.